 Medivet is a leading veterinary group and is a limited liability partnership registered in England and Wales (registered number 03481736).
 The Medivet group includes a number of subsidiaries and separately constituted legal entities which Medivet LLP ultimately controls.

-Our Head Office is in Watford UK.
-We have over 2800 employees employed in our business throughout the UK.
+Our Support Centre is in Watford UK.
+We have over 2800 colleagues employed in our business throughout the UK.

-Or Procurement function entails the purchasing of goods and services that support the operations of our Practices and services to our clients.
+Our procurement function entails the purchasing of goods and services that support the operations of our Practice and services to our clients.

-These include Medical consumables and equipment’s, animal drugs and feeds, office supplies, marketing materials, IT hardware and software, services such as cleaning, waste management, office fixtures and fittings during fit out, refurbishments and maintenance, uniforms and catering, hospitality services such as hotels for conferences and training events, vehicles and accommodation, security systems and couriers as well as recruitment agents and temporary staff provision.
+These include medical consumables and equipment, animal drugs and feeds, office supplies, marketing materials, IT hardware and software, services such as cleaning, waste management, office fixtures and fittings during fit out, refurbishments and maintenance, uniforms and catering, hospitality services such as hotels for conferences and training events, vehicles and accommodation, security systems and couriers as well as recruitment agents and temporary staff provision.

 We purchase professional services, medical professionals and financial advisors and title indemnity insurance policies from insurance companies and brokers.

 We operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
 These include:

 - Anti-slavery policy.
 This policy sets out the organisation’s stance on modern slavery and explains how employees can identify any instances of this and where they can go for help.